- Pre-installation Instructions

 - Commerce (download link)

 - For the statistics sub module, to enable the ROI feature install:

 - For the list module, you need to install:

 How to Install the Mailjet Module

-- Go to the Mailjet Plugin page in the Drupal website and download the plug-in, or copy the download link to your clipboard.
+- Go to the Mailjet Plugin page in the Drupal website and download the plug-in (Drupal 8 version), or copy the download link to your clipboard.

-Log into Drupal as the Administrator, click on ‘Modules’ and then on ‘Install new module’.
+Log into Drupal as the Administrator, click on ‘Extend’ and then on ‘Install new module’.

 Paste the plug-in download link in the ‘Install from a URL’ field, or choose the downloaded plug-in file from the ‘Upload a module or theme archive to install’ menu.
 Afterwards click on ‘Install’.

-Once the installation is successful, from the Drupal admin menu select ‘Configuration’.
+Once the installation is successful, from the Drupal admin menu select ‘Extend’.

 Enter your API Key and Secret Key as shown below, and then click on ‘Save configuration’.